Atharv-28/user-search/README.md

 # Requirements
 •	Use React.js to build the application.
-•	Fetch data from a public API (e.g., JSONPlaceholder, OpenWeatherMap, or any other public API).
+•	Fetch data from a public API (e.g., JSONPlaceholder, OpenWeatherMap, or any other public API).  //Using JSONPlaceholder for users
-•	Implement the UI using Material-UI components.
+•	Implement the UI using Material-UI components.  //install material UI to use it
 •	Ensure the application is responsive and works well on different screen sizes.
 •	Use modern JavaScript (ES6+) features.
 •	Write clean, maintainable code with proper comments.